CesiumGS/3d-tiles/README.md

 <a name="Is-screen-space-error-the-only-metric-used-to-drive-refinement" />
 #### Is Screen-Space Error the only metric used to drive refinement?

 At runtime, a tile's `geometricError` is used to compute the Screen-Space Error (SSE) to drive refinement.
-We expect to expand this, for example, by using the [_Virtual Multiresolution Screen Space Error_](http://www.dis.unal.edu.co/profesores/pierre/MyHome/publications/papers/vmsse.pdf) (VMSSE), which takes into occlusion.
+We expect to expand this, for example, by using the [_Virtual Multiresolution Screen Space Error_](http://www.dis.unal.edu.co/profesores/pierre/MyHome/publications/papers/vmsse.pdf) (VMSSE), which takes occlusion into account.
 This can be done at runtime without streaming additional tile metadata.

 However, we do anticipate other metadata for driving refinement.
-SSE may not be appropriate for all dataset, for example, points of interest may be better served with on/off distances and a label collision factor computed at runtime.
-Note that the viewer's height above the ground is rarely a good metric for 3D since 3D support arbitrary views.
+SSE may not be appropriate for all datasets; for example, points of interest may be better served with on/off distances and a label collision factor computed at runtime.
+Note that the viewer's height above the ground is rarely a good metric for 3D since 3D supports arbitrary views.

 <a name="How-are-cracks-between-tiles-with-vector-data-handled" />
 #### How are cracks between tiles with vector data handled?

 Unlike 2D, in 3D, we expect adjacent tiles to be from different LODs so, for example, in the distance, lower resolution tiles are used.
 Adjacent tiles from different LODs can lead to an artifact called _cracking_ where there are gaps between tiles.
 For terrain, this is generally handled by dropping _skirts_ slightly angled outward around each tile to fill the gap.
-For 3D buildings, this is handled by extending the tile boundary to fully include buildings on the edge ([see above](#Quadtrees)).
+For 3D buildings, this is handled by extending the tile boundary to fully include buildings on the edge; [see above](#Quadtrees).
 For vector data, this is an open research problem that we need to solve.
 This could invole boundary-aware simplification or runtime stitching.

 <a name="When-using-replacement-refinement-can-multiple-children-be-combined-into-one-request" />
 #### When using replacement refinement, can multiple children be combined into one request?

-Often when using replacement refinement, a tile's children are not rendered until all children are downloaded (an exception, for example, is unstructured data like point clouds where clipping planes can be used to mask out parts of the parent tile where the children are loaded; naively using the same approach for terrain or an arbitrary 3D model results in cracking or other artifacts between the parent and child).
+Often when using replacement refinement, a tile's children are not rendered until all children are downloaded (an exception, for example, is unstructured data such as point clouds, where clipping planes can be used to mask out parts of the parent tile where the children are loaded; naively using the same approach for terrain or an arbitrary 3D model results in cracking or other artifacts between the parent and child).

 We may design 3D Tiles to support downloading all children in a single request by allowing tiles.json to point to a subset of a file for a tile's content similiar to glTF [buffer](https://github.com/KhronosGroup/glTF/blob/master/specification/buffer.schema.json) and [bufferView](https://github.com/KhronosGroup/glTF/blob/master/specification/bufferView.schema.json).
 [HTTP/2](http://chimera.labs.oreilly.com/books/1230000000545/ch12.html#_brief_history_of_spdy_and_http_2) will also make the overhead of multiple requests less important.

 <a name="How-can-additive-refinement-be-optimized" />
 #### How can additive refinement be optimized?

 Compared to replacement refinement, additive refinement has a size advantage because it doesn't duplicate data in the original dataset.
-However, it has a disadvantage when there are expensive tiles to render near the root, and the view is zoomed in close.
-For example, the entire root tile is rendered, but perhaps only one model or even no models are visible.
+However, it has a disadvantage when there are expensive tiles to render near the root and the view is zoomed in close.
+In this case, for example, the entire root tile may be rendered, but perhaps only one model or even no models are visible.

 3D Tiles can optimize this by storing an optional spatial data structure in each tile.
 For example, a tile could contain a simple 2x2 grid, and if the tile's bounding volume is not completely inside the view frustum, each box in the grid is checked against the frustum, and only those inside or intersecting are rendered.

 <a name="What-texture-compression-do-3D-Tiles-use" />
-#### What compressed texture formats do 3D Tiles use?
+#### What compressed texture formats does 3D Tiles use?

 3D Tiles will support the same texture compression that glTF [will support](https://github.com/KhronosGroup/glTF/issues/59).
 In addition, we need to consider how well GPU formats compress compared to, for example, jpeg.
 Some desktop game engines stream jpeg, then decompress and recompress to a GPU format in a thread.
 The CPU overhead for this approach may be too high for JavaScript and Web Workers.

 <a name="DataCredits" />
 ## Data Credits

-The screenshots in this spec use awesome [CyberCity3D](http://www.cybercity3d.com/) buildings and [Bing Maps](https://www.microsoft.com/maps/choose-your-bing-maps-API.aspx) base layer.
+The screenshots in this spec use awesome [CyberCity3D](http://www.cybercity3d.com/) buildings and the [Bing Maps](https://www.microsoft.com/maps/choose-your-bing-maps-API.aspx) base layer.